-Our law firm is accepting clients who took valsartan and have been diagnosed with liver damage, tumors, or cancer.
+Our law firm is accepting clients who took valsartan and have been diagnosed with liver, kidney, stomach, or intestinal cancer.

 We have been handling lawsuits against drug companies since 1955.
 Each year we teach 1,500 attorneys how to successfully handle these cases.
 We are listed in Best Lawyers in America and The National Trial Lawyers Hall of Fame.

 What Do We Know About the Valsartan Lawsuits?

 Several drug companies have voluntarily recalled their blood pressure and heart medication that contains valsartan after it was discovered that the medication might have become contaminated in the Chinese and India manufacturing plants it was being produced.

 The companies involved include Actavis; A-S Medication Solutions; AvKARE; Bryant Rank Prepack; Camber Pharmaceuticals; Hetero Labs, Inc.; HJ Harkins Company; Major Pharmaceuticals; Mylan Pharmaceuticals; Northwind Pharmaceuticals; NuCare Pharmaceuticals; Preferred Pharmaceuticals; Prinston Pharmaceutical; RemedyRepack Inc.; Solco Healthcare; Teva Pharmaceuticals; and Torrent Pharmaceuticals Limited.